Arnolily/Note/docs/Feature_Learning.md

 📌: This is why I say there is little significance in achieving short-term continual learning, because BP can already do it very well—sometimes even better than techniques such as HAT.

-Of course, this is true for task increments only.
-In the class increment scenario, BP is completely broken, as the bottleneck becomes the classifier.
-But the core idea of feature learning remains the same.
+This holds true only for task increments.
+In the case of class increments, BP fails entirely, as the classifier becomes the bottleneck.
+However, the fundamental concept of feature learning stays unchanged.

 *(Blog not finished; will update soon.)*